About cervical screening

 - are aged 30 and over, and

-- have said no to a Cervical Screening Test from a health professional.
+- have declined a Cervical Screening Test.

 Not all women are eligible for a self-collected Cervical Screening Test, so it is important that women speak to their doctor first.
 For more information visit Cancer Australia.